 Weather News

-The weekend forecast comes on the heels of severe storms Thursday that produced hail, landspouts and a few tornados in portions of Oklahoma and Kansas, including one that damaged some cabins at Lake Kahola in Morris County.
+The weekend weather predictions come on the heels of severe storms Thursday that produced hail, landspouts and a few tornados in portions of Oklahoma and Kansas, including one that damaged some cabins at Lake Kahola in Morris County.
+The Chase County Sheriff’s Office said no one was hurt at the lake, which is about 95 miles northeast of downtown Wichita.

 Amy Renee Leiker